 The first line of the second-to-last verse is an excellent way of expressing the mystery and joy that follows this spirit — the speaker states that she does not speak to them, but they can still understand perfectly their desire and will.
 They “softly rebuke,” as if this is a ritual of confession.
 The idea of a soft rebuke is something of an oxymoron — a rebuke is usually a sharp criticism — but that fits well with the idea of this spectral, angelic figure representing divinity in some form.
 When the narrator hears this rebuke, they find their depression lifts and their fears alleviate, inspired as they are by the very existence of such people as the Being Beauteous.

 Footsteps of Angels is, at face value, a poem about a figure who encounters the deceased people from their past and finds their inspiration in the idea that these people are now angels and saints in Heaven.
 This poem can be thought of as a reflection on religion, faith, and spirituality as means of consolation and comfort in life, but the meaning likely goes deeper than this.
 Longfellow’s character is inspired by the very idea that such good people have walked the world, so much so that the initially frightening setting turns out to be a safe and gentle place to be, and that doesn’t have to be a religious moment.
 The poem discusses finding a haven from loneliness and depression, and turning into one’s self to overcome those issues.
-How each individual reader will interpret the speaker’s experience would be largely up to their own relationship with spirituality — the speaker could even be hallucinating the experience as a means of self-defence against their depression.
+How each individual reader will interpret the speaker’s experience would be largely up to their own relationship with spirituality — the speaker could even be hallucinating the experience as a means of self-defense against their depression.

 Ultimately, the thematic value of the poem is unique enough and defined enough that the reader can come to their own conclusions on what the story means to them, and how they feel about the narrator’s experiences with their lost loved ones.